Sakshi-10/OpenSourceVault/HashiCorpVault/Basic CRUD operations.md

 TIP : You could see that when I created the dbid and dbpwd I was manually typing -> this can have some security breach as the history may reveal the password
 You want to avoid exposing the password

-Use : kv put -mount=secret MyNewApp token=-
+Use : vault kv put -mount=secret MyNewApp token=-

 This would allow you to type the pwd without displaying it and once you are done type ^Z to exit
 <img width="1710" alt="image" src="https://github.com/Sakshi-10/OpenSourceVault/assets/64091618/b29c6daf-b2bc-4cca-b0a6-ef41ee0948f7">